Home » Cardiovascular Health » Human Circulatory System » Blood Circulation

 Methods to Increase Blood Circulation

 Blood is important to our bodies.
-It carries oxygen and other nutrients that our body needs to function properly.
+It carries oxygen and other that our body needs to function properly.
 When blood cannot reach every part of us, we can face serious health consequences.
 That is why if we recognize a problem, we should find ways to increase blood circulation and to minimize our potential for developing serious problems.

 Problems Associated with Poor Circulation